chef-boneyard/sdlc-facilitators-guide/sdlc-facilitators-guide.md

 ^ Short speech about relationship between principles and practices.
 It's hard to start with the why, and it is exactly what is expected of us.
 Doing _the hard right thing_ presupposes a value system that leads to improved discernment.
 So be brave little buckaroos, you can do this and so can your teams!

 ^ Run an exercise: What principles do you see at work in your teams?
-How do they support what your team's do?
+How do they support what your teams do?
 How do values and principles support practices? - Handout a list of agile, XP, and Chef values and have folks pick or circle what they see in action vs.

 ---